JweiLin/ExperimentsData/README.md

   reproducing the experiments with `Routing`.

 - `Routing`
   A statically linked Linux x86-64 executable of our router.
-Its testcase-specific parameters are embedded in the binary, so no external configuration file is required.

 - `route_checker_1201`
   Binary tool provided by the industrial vendor for result validation.